DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 ## Fresh consultant

-One of the biggest advantage of working in consulting is that you can work with many different domains, problems and technologies without changing your job.
+One of the biggest advantage of working in consulting is that you can work with many different domains, people, problems and technologies without changing your job.
 I have a funny example for this.
 Around July or August 2015 I was asked by my manager "Hey Damian, do you want to fly to London for a week to make some dashboards in Tableau?
 The flight is on Monday.".
 The question was asked on Thursday, prior to that Monday.
 I answered "Sure but I don't know Tableau".
 He answered "Tableau is easy and you got Friday and whole weekend!".
-So I've flown together with an intern and another consultant.
+So I've flown, together with an intern and another consultant.
 Without any manager or any experienced colleague.
 It was unexpected for me.
-The whole situation was unreal for me.
+The whole situation was unreal.
 We've got a credit card and few days later we had to work for the client in London using completely new tools and be confident and professional.
 Fortunately Tableau was rather easy and we fairly knew SQL so we managed to do the job.
+This might be extreme example but in general there are many different projects for many different clients in variety of fields.

-But usually I worked from office in Warsaw on local projects or foreign projects also from local office.
+Usually I work from office in Warsaw on local projects or foreign projects also from local office.
 During my first two years in PwC, as consultant, I mostly did data analysis with T-SQL, R and Excel.
 Including data validation, data preparation and everything around data that will lead to building models and simulations.
 In technical perspective that was around 60% T-SQL, 20% Excel and 20% R.
 Because of many reasons very large part of writing calculations and simulations for building a model was done in T-SQL.
-It is not the best tool for the job but that was the way, but we didn't know it back then.
+Looking back I know that T-SQL definitely wasn't the right tool for this.
+Positive side was that we pushed SQL queries to its limits.
+Also we had to design data schema right.
+Otherwise it's really hard to test correctness.
 Nevertheless it was a good practice to me to write such complex algorithms in SQL, not even a programming language!

 There was one quick project somewhere in 2016 which had a big impact on me.
 It was some simulation optimization to reduce execution time from 6-8 hours to